G. A. K. Lohani

-From 1914-1925 Lohani lived in Europe, where he studied law and then became active in the local labor movement and Indian independence movement.
-Inspired by Russia's 1917 October Revolution, he attended the 1921 Third World Congress of the Comintern where he corresponded with Vladimir Lenin.
-In 1925 he moved permanently to the USSR, where he worked as a translator, researcher and professor, authoring numerous articles on South Asian society and revolutionary strategy.
+During 1914–1925, Lohani lived in Europe, where he studied law and then became active in the local labor movement and Indian independence movement.
+Inspired by Russia's 1917 October Revolution, he attended the 1921 3rd World Congress of the Communist International where he corresponded with Vladimir Lenin.
+In 1925, he moved permanently to the USSR, where he worked as a translator, researcher and professor, authoring numerous articles on South Asian society and revolutionary strategy.

-In 1938 during the Great Purge, Lohani was arrested and executed by the NKVD on false charges of espionage.
+In 1938, during the Great Purge, Lohani was arrested and executed by the NKVD on false charges of espionage.
 He was posthumously rehabilitated (found innocent) in 1957.

 Biography

 Early life

-G.A.K.
-Lohani was born in Sirajganj, then part of the Pabna District of modern-day Bangladesh.
-His mother's name was Syeda Sirajunnesa Khan and his father Golam Azam Khan was a lawyer.
-His childhood nickname was "Maju" and he had two younger brothers.
+Ghulam Ambia Khan Lohani was born into a Bengali Muslim Khan Pathan family descended from the Lohani tribe in Sirajganj, then part of the Pabna District of modern-day Bangladesh.
+His mother's name was Syeda Sirajunnesa and his father Ghulam Azam Khan Lohani was a lawyer.
+He was nicknamed "Maju" and had two younger brothers.
 Lohani studied at Muhammadan Anglo-Oriental College, the predecessor of today's Aligarh Muslim University.

 Studies in Europe

 In 1914, Lohani moved to London to study law.
 According to Bhupendranath Datta, he lived a "fast life" there and married a French woman.
 In 1916, he was listed as a member of the British Committee of the Indian National Congress.
 In 1917, he wrote to the widowed Lady Juliet Duff: "I seldom hear from you these days.
 The post is as barren as a wilderness.
 Yours truly, GAK Luhani."
-From 1917-1920, Lohani was active in the labor and socialist movements and unaffiliated to any party.
+From 1917–1920, Lohani was active in the labor and socialist movements and unaffiliated to any party.
 During this time he was a paid campaigner for the National Council for Civil Liberties.

 Lohani was inspired by the 1917 October Revolution and became active in the Hands Off Russia movement.
 Speaking at a 1919 London conference demanding the withdrawal of British troops from Russia, he was billed as a member of the Industrial Workers of the World.
-The anti-socialist British Empire Union wrote a letter to the Home Office dated 15 January 1919, warning them about this event due to its organizers' links with Lenin, Trotsky and Luxemburg, the presence of activists like Sylvia Pankhurst, and an alleged connection between Lohani and "the Chicago trials".
+The anti-socialist British Empire Union wrote a letter to the Home Office dated 15 January 1919, warning them about this event due to its organizers' links with Vladimir Lenin, Leon Trotsky, and Rosa Luxemburg, the presence of activists like Sylvia Pankhurst, and an alleged connection between Lohani and "the Chicago trials".
 The letter concluded by suggesting Lohani's deportation: "Surely such men as Luhani can be deported. we [sic] do not want the scum of the earth in this country."

 In 1919, Lohani was also organizing lascars in London into the Workers' Welfare League of India led by Shapurji Saklatvala.
-Datta wrote that Lohani was introduced to Virendranath Chattopadhyaya (Chatto) in Berlin, by the latter's sister Sarojini Naidu.
-They worked together during and after WWI.
+Datta wrote that Lohani was introduced to Virendranath Chattopadhyaya ("Chatto") in Berlin, by the latter's sister Sarojini Naidu.
+They worked together during and after World War I.